-Here we apply stepwise CA-ID-TIMS-TEA (chemical abrasion, isotope dilution, thermal ionization mass spectrometry with trace element analysis) to sub-grain fragments of Jack Hills zircons.
-Since only some three percent of Jack Hills zircons have ages >4.0 Ga (Harrison, 2009), Jack Hills zircons with late Hadean ( $\sim4.0-4.1$ Ga) SIMS ages were selected from epoxy mounts previously characterized by in situ techniques at UCLA (Table S1).
-A total of 23 epoxy mounted half-zircons were selected for TIMS analysis at Princeton University, of which 14 were further dissected into two to five fragments each by microfracturing with a tungsten carbide point, resulting in a grand total of 54 sub-grain zircon fragments.
+Here we apply stepwise CA-ID-TIMS-TEA (chemical abrasion-isotope dilution-thermal ionization mass spectrometry with trace element analysis) to sub-grain fragments of Jack Hills zircons.
+Since only some 3 % of Jack Hills zircons have ages > 4.0 Ga (Harrison, 2009), Jack Hills zircons with late Hadean ( $\sim$ 4.0-4.1 Ga) SIMS ages were selected from epoxy mounts previously characterized by in situ techniques at UCLA (Table S1 in the Supplement).
+A total of 23 epoxy-mounted half-zircons were selected for TIMS analysis at Princeton University, 14 of which were further dissected into two to five fragments each by microfracturing with a tungsten carbide point, resulting in a grand total of 54 sub-grain zircon fragments.

-To prepare for chemical abrasion (Mattinson, 2005), each zircon fragment was individually loaded into a separate quartz crucible and annealed for 48 hours at 900 °C. Annealed zircons were transferred to 3 ml Savillex perfluroacetate (PFA) beakers and moved to a class 1000 cleanroom where they were rinsed with MilliQ ultrapure water, transferred to 200 $\mu$ l Savillex PFA microcapsules, and rinsed with ultrapure HCl.
-Subsequent analytical steps were conducted in the cleanroom using class 10 clean hoods, ultrapure reagents distilled in a Savillex DST-1000 sub-boiling still (blank-checked to ensure common Pb concentrations less than 0.1 pg/g), and PFA labware cleaned by heating with alternating ultrapure acids for periods of months to years.
+To prepare for chemical abrasion (Mattinson, 2005), each zircon fragment was individually loaded into a separate quartz crucible and annealed for 48 h at 900 °C. Annealed zircons were transferred to 3 mL Savillex perfluroacetate (PFA) beakers and moved to a class-1000 clean room where they were rinsed with Milli-Q ultrapure water, transferred to 200 $\mu$ L Savillex PFA microcapsules, and rinsed with ultrapure HCl.
+Subsequent analytical steps were conducted in the clean room using class-10 clean hoods, ultrapure reagents distilled in a Savillex DST-1000 sub-boiling still (blank-checked to ensure common Pb concentrations less than 0.1 pg g-1), and PFA labware cleaned by heating with alternating ultrapure acids for periods of months to years.